 Indoor air, especially recirculated air, is full of contaminants.
 In fact, some experts say the indoor air could be more polluted than outdoor air.
 Respiratory irritants that can be found inside an enclosed area may include cat and dog hair, pollen, household chemicals like hair spray particles and dust among other things.
 An air filter is designed to keep this to a minimum.

 The frequency with which you need to change your air filter will depend on how sensitive your family members are to irritants.
 In general, vacation home or homes owned by a single occupant without pets or allergies may only require an air filter change between 6 to 9 months.
-The average pet-less homes should change the HVAC filter every three months, and families with pets or allergies should change the filter every 30 to 60 days.
+The average pet-less homes should change the HVAC filter every three months, and families with pets or allergies should change the filter every 30 to 60 days, according to HVAC.com.